 All of your marketing should help you achieve your goals.
 Your goals should have a measurable outcome such as number of leads generated.
 Organize your marketing activities around each goal so that you can see if each is contributing to the outcome.

 Some of your marketing may be used to create visibility and awareness in order to create brand value.
-These activities are a bit harder to measure but you could use search engine visibility.
-Make sure some you balance both so that you have the revenue you need to stay in business while developing your reputation or brand.
+These activities are a bit harder to measure but you could use search engine visibility as a metric.
+Make sure you balance both so that you have the revenue you need to stay in business while developing your reputation or brand.

 2. Determine which marketing activities resulted in revenue